realityforge/planet_quake/docs/games.md

   * Cluster grenades.
   * Homing rockets.
   * Spread-fire power-up.
-  * Server-side instagib gameplay.
+  * Server-side insta-gib gameplay.
   * Bots can spawn-camp, where they use spawn points as objectives for moving around.
-This was necessary for instagib because items are removed from the map.
+This was necessary for insta-gib because items are removed from the map.
   * More modes of death - ring out takes a point away from the person who falls into the void and gives a point to the last person that did knock-back damage to the player that died.
-Void death detection if someone fall a distance and then was killed by a world trigger.
-And from-the-grave death when a grenade goes off an kills another player after the person was already killed.
+"Void death" detection if someone fall a distance and then was killed by a world trigger. "from the grave" mode of death - when a grenade goes off an kills another player, after the person was already killed.
   * 60 different runes with colors, icons, and abilities from the original Rune Quake.
 TODO: implement runes.
+  * Portals with nice camera angles.
+Portal power-up can be placed anywhere, ground, mid-air, under water.
+Portal gun can replace the BFG with left and right click to place a portal on walls.

 ## TODO

   * Fix portal gun.
-Looking through a standing portal has a weird repetative effect because of depth write or sorting or something.
+Looking through a standing portal has a weird repetitive effect because of depth write or sorting or something.
 Turn off depth in shader or skip entity in tr_main.c?
 Measure/cache midpoint of portal model and use on floor and wall alignment.
 Fix corners by tracing in server for edges.
 Add NOPORTAL surfaceParm.
 Still take falling damage for landing on a portal.
-Ceiling and floor infinite fall doesn't work.
 Projectiles through portals.
 Face wall portals like 5 degrees towards player away from original angle.
+Rotate towards player on X axis, but cameras stop working when angles[0] is set.
   * Infinite haste, how is this different than g_speed?
 Applies to only one player.
   * Boots that can climb steep slopes.
   * Jump velocity as a part of anti-gravity boots.